Data We Collect and Process

-The provider collects, uses, and shares personal data only as far as he is legally entitled to do so, or as far as the user has declared her or his consent.
+We collect, use, and share your personal data only as far as we are legally entitled to do so, or as far as you have declared your consent.

-When a user contacts the provider, for instance by email or using a contact form, the provider stores the user’s information in order to process the request, or for being able to answer the user’s follow-up questions.
+When you contact us, for instance by email or by using a contact form, we store your information in order to process the request, or for being able to answer your follow-up questions.

-When a user posts comments in a blog or provides other kinds of contributions, the provider stores the user’s IP address.
-This serves the provider’s security in the event the user’s comments or contributions contain unlawful content (e.g., insults or illegal propaganda).
-In such cases the user can be made liable for his or her comments or contributions, and the provider has a direct interest in the user’s identity and stored data.
+When you post comments in a blog or provide other kinds of contributions, we store your IP address.
+This serves our and our service providers’ security in the event any user’s comments or contributions contain unlawful content (e.g., insults or illegal propaganda).
+In such cases the user can be made liable for his or her comments or contributions, and we or our service providers have a direct interest in the user’s identity and stored data.

 Integration of Third-Party Services and Content

 We may integrate third-party services and content into our websites and associated services.
 Examples are YouTube videos, Google Maps services, RSS feeds, or graphics from other websites.
 This integration always requires that the providers of these other services and content (in the following denoted third-party providers) recognize the IP address of the user.
 Because without IP address they could not send their content to the user’s browser.
 This means that the IP address is required for displaying these contents and for providing these services.